-How has your course at London Met helped you in the world of work?
+How has your course at London Met helped you in the working world?

 I developed the skills necessary to conduct successful research and present to decision-makers, as I now regularly have to present to my clients.

-What has been your highlight at London Met?
+What are the highlights from your time at London Met?

 I would have to say I had many highlights, but the main one was my dissertation; it was a piece of consultation for the placement and employability unit (PEU) at the University's business school.
 It investigated student views on the role of the careers services in helping them acquire employability skills.
 The research found that the majority of students thought that the careers services were there purely to help them towards graduation at the time they would need to write CVs and prepare for interviews.
 Recommendations were presented to the PEU on how to engage further with the students.

-What was your journey like from a student to a business owner?
+How was your journey from being a student to becoming a business owner?

 I have had my multimedia business for a while and when I discovered that I needed to gain exposure on the theories of business, I decided to study for my Masters.
 For me, it was the most strategic course of action – as a wise business thinker said, "you don’t know business if you don’t know people”.
 Business is about meeting people’s needs, from the suppliers and workforce through to the consumers.